chhuang-one/sqxclib/README.md

 * BLOB support.
 Supported types are listed in doc/[SqTable.md](doc/SqTable.md).

+* It can add comments to tables and columns (only supported by MySQL/MariaDB and PostgreSQL).

 * Custom type mapping.

 * Query builder that can be used independently.
 See doc/[SqQuery.md](doc/SqQuery.md)